roman-milk/roman-milk.github.io/the-trip-30.md

+===

- ****** The Trip ****** byTheTalkMan© I tried to keep doing something.
+I tried to keep doing something.
 Either text, or talk to someone on the phone, or talk to them.
 Anything that would get Brian's attention on me.
 When he looked back on this trip, I wanted the first thing he remembered to be me.
 I want him to eventually forget the fact that Mary was even on the trip.

  I had a moment's remorse for Mary.
 She really didn't stand a chance.
 I really did like her.
 This was nothing personal.
 We always got along well.
 But all's fair in love and war.
 This wasn't cattiness between girls at the sight of a new man.
 This was something more.
 I felt like I had just discovered something, something deep inside me.
 I had never had any problems getting men.
 But I had never encountered a situation like this.
 I had never tried to steal another girl's man before.
 Just the thought of driving a man so crazy, of turning him on so much, that he forgot all about his loving girlfriend and just had to fuck me.
 Making a man ditch a possible future wife to start banging some slutty girl he barely knows.
 Driving all reason from his mind, making him a slave to his own sexual desires.
 Making him make such a bad choice for himself, but a great choice for the slutty girl.
 Most decent men know better than to fuck slutty girls.
 That has been instilled in them by their parents, by society.
 To drive that all away, to convince them that a slut can provide them all they truly need.
 To drive a man down to their base desires, their base urges.
 To reduce a man to the simple and undeniable urge to fuck.
 Not to make love or any of that bullshit.
 To fuck.
 When a man's reduced to that, they don't go after the pretty girls, the funny girls.
 No, they follow their instincts.
 They go after the girls that they know can fuck well.
 The slutty girls, the sexy girls.
 It doesn't matter how nice they are, how funny they are.
 All that matters is how hot they are.
 How sexy they are.
 How long their legs are.
 How round their asses are.
 How big their tits are.
 How tight their pussy's are.
 That would be all that matters.